• Europes biggest bike selection

 4. Focus on hard-to-reach areas:

-• With the wheels removed, get into those hard-to-reach places that are often missed during regular cleaning.
+• With the wheels removed, get into those hard-to-reach places often missed during regular cleaning.

 5. Clean the fork stanchions:

-• Pay special attention to the fork stanchions (the smooth shafts that slide into the forks) to ensure they are clean.
+• Ensure the fork stanchions (the smooth shafts that slide into the forks) are clean by paying special attention to them.

 6. Inspect for damage:

-• After cleaning, thoroughly inspect the frame and forks for any damage or cracks to ensure they are safe for use.
+• After cleaning, thoroughly inspect the frame and forks for damage or cracks to ensure their safety.

 Wheels and tires

-When it comes to wheels and tires, you can clean them either on or off the bike.
+Wheels and tires can be cleaned either on or off the bike.
 Since they are already off the bike, it’s a good idea to start there.
-Start by getting a wheel brush and cleaning any mud or dirt off the tires using the bike wash.
+Get a wheel brush and use the bike wash to clean any mud or dirt off the tires.

 When that is done, move on to the spokes, rim, and hub.
 The cassette should be clean from the degrease session we did earlier.
 If you need to spray some degreaser and clean the cassette further, you can do so here.
 Repeat the process on the second wheel.